 Do I Need a Lawyer to Form an LLC in Texas?

 There is no requirement that you form an LLC with the assistance of a lawyer, but it is highly advisable to do so.
-A lawyer can help you determine whether an LLC is right for you, whether it should me member-managed or manager-managed, file paperwork on your behalf, and draft an operating agreement that can reduce the risk of litigation or other problems down the road.
+A lawyer can help you determine whether an LLC is right for you, whether it should be member managed or manager managed, file paperwork on your behalf, and draft an operating agreement that can reduce the risk of litigation or other problems down the road.

-An LLC is an excellent option for many businesses, as it provides flexibility and protects its members form personal liability for business assets.
-Attorney Andrew Weisblatt is a business lawyer in Houston who provides a wide variety of legal services, including entity formation, business to business collections, general business advising, business representation, and contract drafting, just to name a few.
-To schedule a consultation with Mr. Weisblatt, call our office today at 713-666-1863 or send us an email through our .
+An LLC is an excellent option for many businesses, as it provides flexibility and protects its members from personal liability for business assets.
+Attorney Andrew Weisblatt is a business lawyer in Houston who provides a wide variety of legal services, including entity formation, business-to-business collections, general business advising, business representation, and contract drafting, to name just a few.
+To schedule a consultation with Mr. Weisblatt, call our office today at 713-666-1981 or send us an email through our online contact form.